open-contracting/standard/docs/primer/how.md

 Some schema fields refer to [codelists](../schema/codelists), to limit and standardize the possible values of the fields, in order to promote data interoperability.

 When you publish OCDS data, the default format of the data is JSON.
-In addition to JSON format, OCDS can be published as Excel and CSV (comma-separated values) files.
+In addition to JSON format, OCDS data can be published as Excel and CSV (comma-separated values) files.

 ```{admonition} Publication formats: JSON and Excel/CSV
 :class: hint